CMHayden/Learning/Docker/README.md

 For further details on creation of docker files, you can [check here](https://docs.docker.com/engine/reference/builder/).

+## Publish Docker Images

+### Rationale for Publishing

+When you create a container, you create it from an image that is available on your machine.
+There are two ways to have an image available on your machine:

+* Create an image using the docker build command as seen previously.

+* Get an image from a Registry using the docker pull command or implicitly when using the docker run command for an image that is not available locally.

+As a developer, you create images for your software to run in a controlled environment.
+Since we want our images to run on other machines, we need to ensure they're distributed to those machines.
+Your option is to publish your images to a Registry.
+When the other machines need to create containers from our images, they will simply pull them from the registry.

+Essentially, to publish our application to a new environment we simply upload the image to a Registry.

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap, or reach out to me through [my website](http://www.callumhayden.com).